telatin/seqfu2/docs/readme.md

 ## Citation

 Telatin A, Fariselli P, Birolo G. *SeqFu: A Suite of Utilities for the Robust and Reproducible Manipulation of Sequence Files*.
 Bioengineering 2021, 8, 59. [doi.org/10.3390/bioengineering8050059](https://doi.org/10.3390/bioengineering8050059)

-## Contents

-{% include list.liquid all=true %}